DHTMLX/docs-diagram/docs/guides/diagram_editor/right_panel.md

 ### Grid step

 Use to modify the step of moving a shape.
+When you change the value of the grid step, the distance between points in the Grid area will be also changed

 The option can be hidden via the **gridStep** attribute of the [controls](../../../api/editor/controls_property/) property of the editor.

 ![](../../assets/editor/grid_step.png)